grey-fish/grey-fish.github.io/Natas/Level1.md

 <br/>

 ## Solution
-Inspite of right click being disabled, we can view the source code of webpage using the developers console in our browser (_in Elements tab_), which revelas the password for next Level.
+Inspite of right click being disabled, we can view the source code of webpage using the developers console in our browser (_in Elements tab_), which reveals the password for next Level.

 ![Level1 Solution](./images/Level1_solution.png)